 Goonj’s Cloth for Work program goes into rural villages, asks people to identify the community’s own “pain points,” organizes work projects like repairing roads and digging wells, and pays villagers for their labor with used clothing and other muchneeded secondhand wares.
 In this way, villagers earn a valuable commodity, and they also directly improve their day-to-day lives.
 Case in point: In the Sukhasan village of Bihar, tragedy struck when the Sursar River, swollen by monsoon rains, took the lives of 13 children when they tried to swim to their school on the other side.
 Soon after that horrific event, Goonj gathered 50 villagers, who in six days built a bamboo bridge that now connects eight villages and hundreds of people.

 The downside of maintaining a dignity mind-set is that it can slip into do-goodism—that is, a naïve desire to take on every humanitarian crisis, an approach that can lead nonprofit organizations to spread themselves too thin.
 Goonj’s response is to never stray beyond its core mission, whose logic can be found in what Gupta calls his “theory of meager resources.”
-When bottomof- the-pyramid people earn clothing or other materials for their hard work, they free up scant income for food, health, or other expenses.
-“We’re in the business of collecting and distributing clothes so we can build a trash-based, parallel economy,” he says.
+When bottom-of-the-pyramid people earn clothing or other materials for their hard work, they free up scant income for food, health, or other expenses.
+“We’re not in the business of collecting and distributing cloth … but it is the genesis of a parallel economy, which is not cash based but trash based,” he says.
 “In doing that, we replenish people’s resources.”

 The Radical Frugality Mind-Set